Last Updated on April 6, 2023 by Audrey Scott

-If you need a taxi, have the hotel or restaurant call one in advance.
-I would never pick up a taxi outside the front door of the train station or hotel (these are usually reserved for suckers).
+If you need a taxi, use a local taxi app or have the hotel or restaurant call a trusted taxi company in advance.
+I would never pick up a taxi outside the front door of the train station or hotel.
 If you pick up a taxi on the street, use a company like AAA or ProfiTaxi.
 Finally, if you've been grossly overcharged, pay what you believe is fair and walk away.
 We've done it.

 1) Vyšehrad: An Alternative Castle

 Just down the Vlatava River from Prague Castle is the lesser-known 10th century castle of Vyšehrad.
 In addition to offering great views of the Vltava River and the city, Vyšehrad features grassy grounds stocked full of locals having picnics with family and friends.

 The cemetery at Vyšehrad is also home to many of Czech greats of art and music, including Alphonse Mucha and Antonín Dvořák.
 The Peter and Paul church is also worth a look – neo-gothic on the outside, but Mucha-inspired art nouveau murals on the inside.